beyond-all-reason/teiserver/CONTRIBUTING.md

 # Welcome to BAR

 There is documentation and guides under [documents/guides/](./documents/guides/).
-Particularly relevant is the [local setup guide](./documents/guides/local_setup.md) to get started developping teiserver.
+Particularly relevant is the [development guide](./documents/guides/development.md) for getting started with developing teiserver.

 # Running tests